- Fee payment deadlines

 The earlier you enroll, the more payment plan options are available, so enroll early!

-What's covered: Post office box space, postal and mail forwarding services.
+What's covered: Campus Mail Center box space, letter and package delivery, and mail forwarding services.

 Who pays: Students dropped from classes due to nonpayment will be charged $100 to have classes reinstated.